 What foods are good to eat to make a headache go away?

 Yellow and orange vegetables such as carrots, squash, and sweet potatoes are all known to help with headaches.
-Drinking water will also help hydrate your body, which can help make a headache go away.
-Brown rice and dried fruits are also known to be good for headaches.
+Drinking water will also help hydrate your body, which can make a headache go away.
+Brown rice and dried fruits are also good for stopping headaches.

 Can TMJ cause daily headaches?